nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Ecotoxicological:** Pertaining to the study of ultrasound effects in ecology, relevant to nanoecotoxicology.

-### Expanded Definition and Usage\nNanoecotoxicology plays a crucial role in understanding how engineered and incidental nanomaterials affect ecological integrity and health.
+### Expanded Definition and Usage:
+Nanoecotoxicology plays a crucial role in understanding how engineered and incidental nanomaterials affect ecological integrity and health.
 This discipline helps predict and mitigate the potential harmful effects of nanoparticles\, such as silver nanoparticles, titanium dioxide, or carbon nanotubes, which can enter ecosystems through various pathways including waste disposal, atmospheric deposition, and direct application in products like cosmetics and sunscreens.

 ### Usage Notes